Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 Job openings: 11
 Predicted shortage: 11
 Automation risk: 3%
-Our company has decided to post 11 vacancies for engineers since this is the forecasted shortage on this job, as well as due to the fact that the automation risk is very low.
+Our company has decided to publish 11 job postings to cover the job vacancies our company needs since this is the forecasted shortage on this job.
+We will make 11 job postings due to the fact that the automation risk is low.

-### Job posting for Operators:
+### Job posting for Operators: ENGINE AND OTHER MACHINE OPERATORS
 Occupation: ONEC SOC and title : 51-2031.00 engine and other machine operators
 Industry: 335311 - Power, Distribution, and Specialty Transformer Manufacturing.